 According to a recent national survey conducted by Cigna, social isolation and loneliness are becoming a major cause of concern.
 Approximately half of survey respondents reported that they sometimes or always feel lonely, and approximately 40 percent of respondents reported that their relationships are not as meaningful as they would like them to be.

-While occasional loneliness is a natural part of life, sustained social isolation can have serious effects on an individual’s health.
-According to the National Institute on Aging (NIA), prolonged loneliness has been linked to increased risks of high blood pressure, heart disease, obesity, and a range of mental conditions.
+While occasional loneliness is a natural part of life, sustained social isolation can have serious effects on an individual’s health and quality of life.
+According to the National Institute on Aging (NIA), prolonged loneliness has been linked to a number of risk factors such as increased risks of high blood pressure, heart disease, obesity, and a range of mental conditions.
 By some estimates, the effects can be as damaging as smoking 5 cigarettes a day.

 Individuals of all ages and demographics can feel these negative effects of social isolation, but, according to Maniar, they are felt more strongly by the growing elderly population.